 Our parents’ generation saw the upsurge of women at work and all the initial beginnings like the glass ceiling, women bosses et al. Our generation is the one that gets to enjoy it (and be taken advantage of).
 We’re prominent for our purchasing power and marketers have been quick to pick up on the need for our own set of status symbols and paraphernalia.
 I speak as the target group of a woman who earns and has the independence to spend.
 I also speak as a marketing professional, seeing the other side of it, so to speak.

-Successful men with high incomes, have been well tapped-into as a market and are induced to spend on everything from their own selves (personal gadgets, cars), social settings (restaurants, pubs, sports activities) and dating-related paraphernalia (presents for women, tokens of what makes them an ‘ideal partner’).
-What do their opposite numbers in our sex have?
+Successful men with high incomes, have been well tapped into as a market and are induced to spend on everything from their own selves (personal gadgets, cars), social settings (restaurants, pubs, sports activities) and dating-related paraphernalia (presents for women, tokens of what makes them an ‘ideal partner’).
+What do the opposite numbers in our sex have?

 The more expensive products are obviously affordable only to a certain type of woman – she has a career, she’s ambitious and wants to be respected for her intelligence, she doesn’t want to stand in anyone’s shadow, she has a personality of her own.
-And hence diamonds, super-expensive shoes and clothes come with the messages that they respect your individuality, celebrate your independence and will take Visa as well as American Express.
+Hence diamonds, super-expensive shoes and clothes come with the message that they respect your individuality, celebrate your independence and will take Visa as well as American Express.

 I was invited to the premier showing of the big Hollywood release of ‘Confessions of a Shopaholic’.
 I saw the movie with a group of girlfriends and all of us identified with the heroine.
 We would, she’s based on us after all.
 While the movie is meant to be a really light-hearted comedy, it points to something deeper.